 The goal of the second phase is to make sure each tooth has an exact location in the mouth where it is in harmony with the lips, cheeks, tongue, and other teeth.
 When this equilibrium is established, the teeth will function together properly.
 Braces are usually needed for an average of 24 months in this phase.
 Retainers are worn after braces are removed in order to ensure you retain your beautiful smile.
 If you're interested in investing in dependable, low cost braces for your child, turn to the team at Crawford Orthodontics.

 There is no age limit to when you can give yourself a beautiful, confident smile.
 One of every five patients in orthodontic treatment is over 21.
 With new technologies such as Invisalign and ceramic braces, more adults are receiving orthodontic treatment now than ever before.
 If you have concerns about your teeth or facial balance, you can have your questions answered at your complimentary consultation with the Lincoln braces specialists at Crawford Orthodontics!

-At your initial examination, Dr. Crawford will thoroughly evaluate facial balance and any orthodontic needs you may have, including an extensive TMJ (temporomandibular joint) evaluation.
-Dr. Crawford will then determine if orthodontic treatment is indicated and give treatment options that would benefit you the most.
+At your initial examination, Dr. Crawford or Dr. Graff will thoroughly evaluate facial balance and any orthodontic needs you may have, including an extensive TMJ (temporomandibular joint) evaluation.
+The doctors will then determine if orthodontic treatment is indicated and give treatment options that would benefit you the most.